Absence of bubbling phenomena for non convex anisotropic nearly umbilical and quasi Einstein hypersurfaces: The anisotropic case

-\end{teo} Although it is stated in \cite[Theorem 5.1]{GiofDeR} under the convexity hypothesis, the proof makes no other use of it rather than allowing Proposition \ref{OscillationLp} (Theorem 3.1 in \cite{GiofDeR}).
-As we discussed in Remark \ref{noconv}, we can just replace the convexity assumption with the $(c_0, \, p)$-pinching hypothesis \eqref{assumption} when $p>n$.
-The use of the linear projections $\phi_c$ defined in \eqref{PhiDef} appears natural in spite of the following theorem, which characterizes these functions as the only elements of the kernel of the anisotropic stability operator, as proved in \cite[Theorem 5.4]{GiofDeR} \begin{teo} Let $L$ be the anisotropic stability operator defined as
+\end{teo} Although it is stated in \cite[Theorem 5.1]{GiofDeR} under the convexity hypothesis, the proof makes no other use of it rather than allowing Proposition \ref{AnisOscLp3Ch} (Theorem 3.1 in \cite{GiofDeR}).
+As we discussed in Remark \ref{noconv}, we can just replace the convexity assumption with the hypothesis \eqref{assumption} when $p>n$.
+The use of the linear projections $\phi_c$ defined in \eqref{PhiDef} appears natural in view of \cite[Theorem 5.4]{GiofDeR}, which characterizes these functions as the only elements of the kernel of the anisotropic stability operator.